 Although it is advised that concerns are reported to the DSL, anyone can themselves make a referral.
+There is no need for parental consent for referrals to statutory agencies.

 If you think that someone may be vulnerable to radicalisation you can call 03 45 050 7666 during office hours to go through to the Oxfordshire MASH (for a child) or the Social and Health Care Team (for an adult).